-Will Personal Auto Insurance Cover a Long-Term Car Rental?
+Will Your Auto Insurance Cover a Long-Term Car Rental?

-Wondering if your auto insurance policy will keep you covered during an epic road trip or prolonged stint away from home?
-It's best to call the insurance company directly if using an existing auto policy to cover a long-term rental.
+Don't know if your auto insurance policy will keep you covered during an epic road trip or prolonged stint away from home?
+It's best to call the insurance company directly or look up your policy online if relying on your auto insurance to cover a long-term car rental.

 Most major auto insurers cover rental cars for up to 30 days but the timeframe can vary and policies are not always straightforward.
 For example, Geico generally covers private passenger vehicles rented for 30 days or less.
 Meanwhile, Allstate says customers can expect their auto policy to cover a two-week car rental, but that a long-term rentals would be evaluated on a claim-by-claim basis.